 Qualifications.

-Moderators and deputy moderators must be citizens of the United States, residents of Maine, and at least 18 years of age.
+Unless otherwise provided in a municipal charter, moderators and deputy moderators must be citizens of the United States, residents of Maine, and at least 18 years of age.
+See § 2526(3).

 Duties.

-The moderator supervises the election of other town officials and presides over the other business of a meeting, the foremost element of which is the an nual appropriations, but which may include ordinance adoption and amendment and other matters as well.
+The moderator supervises the election of other town officials and presides over the other business of a meeting, the foremost element of which is the appropriations, but which may include ordinance adoption and amendment and other matters as well.
 Both for elections and for other business, the moderator's general duty is to see that definitive, plain, and clear action is taken on each warrant article.
 The moderator should ensure that the clerk has ample opportunity to record the actions taken.